gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

     </head>
 ```

-And in `index.njk` you can define the variable:
+And in `index.njk` you can define the variable `pageTitle` in the frontmatter:

 ```html
 ---